yashhere/highlights/_posts/2018-12-17-the-millionaire-booklet.md

 surface and keeps the big talk for his other books.
 He mentions this repeatedly.
 However, it was mostly straight-forward, practical and motivational read.

+# Notes
-Some of my takeaways from this book (not exactly same, some written from my memory and some from [goodreads](https://www.goodreads.com/book/show/31430654-the-millionaire-booklet)) --
+Some of my takeaways from this book (not exactly same, some written from my memory and some from [goodreads](https://www.goodreads.com/book/show/31430654-the-millionaire-booklet)) -

-1. If you are going to be unhappy, be unhappy after getting rich.
+- If you are going to be unhappy, be unhappy after getting rich.
-2. Getting rich is a game of offense, not defense.
+- Getting rich is a game of offense, not defense.
 3. I believe millionaire is today's new middle class.
 4. Do the math to create possibility, then create a strategy.
 5. The best ideas are always simple.